 When it comes to removing an established tree, it’s safe to cut off the lower branches first.
 You can use a chainsaw because these branches are larger and heavier than their higher counterparts.
 Be sure to control their fall with a rope.

 Using a reciprocating saw, cut the higher branches off, as you did with the lower ones.
 Start by setting up a tripod ladder or securing your extension ladder to the tree using a rope.
 Don’t climb the tree with the saw in your hand — it’s much safer to carry it with a rope!

 Take Down the Trunk

 Once you remove all the branches, it’s time to cut the trunk down with a chainsaw.
 Make a right-angle notch in the trunk, roughly a quarter of the tree’s diameter, in the direction you want the tree to fall.

 If the trunk is too large to fall safely, consider cutting it into sections.
 After creating the notch, ask your assistant to pull the rope, directing the tree’s falling path.
 They should stand at a distance twice the height of the tree.

 Remove the Stumps

 You’re better off hiring a professional to grind and remove the stump after cutting down the tree.

 Contact Your Local Tree Experts for Assistance

-Want to know more about how to remove an established tree?
+Want to know more about how to remove an established tree, including the tree removal cost?
 Georgia Tree Company is your go-to local arborist.
-The technique they use depends on the size of the tree.
+The technique they use depends on the size of the tree, and we provide transparent cost estimates to help you plan accordingly.
 Call us at 404-990-0010 for your free estimate or to learn why tree roots are damaging the foundation.